ImpedanCEI/wakis/docs/installation.md

 ## Python installation

-If a python installation has not been setuo yet, we recommend using [miniconda](https://docs.anaconda.com/free/miniconda/index.html) [^2].
+If a python installation has not been setup yet, we recommend using [miniconda](https://docs.anaconda.com/free/miniconda/index.html) [^2].
 Miniconda can be installed and activated by:

 ```
 # get, install and activate miniconda